NVComputing/nvcomputingsite/resources/acsl/graphtheory.md

 | B | | | |
 | C | | | |

 Note that the letters are simply written as a reference; they are not part of the actual matrix.
+The letters written vertically represent starting locations.
+The letters written horizontally represent destinations.

-Then, we fill out our matrix with 0s and 1s, with 1 signifying that an edge connects the vertice in its column and row.
+Then, we fill out our matrix with 0s and 1s, with 1 signifying that an edge connects the vertices in its column and row.
 So, for example, in the top right empty box, this would be filled out with a 1 because there is indeed an edge that goes from A to C. Pay careful attention to which box there is a `$1$` in for directed graphs as sometimes there is an edge connecting B to C but not C to B.

 So, the rest of the matrix will be filled out as follows: